angrybacon/doomsday-wiki/markdown/chapters/1/brainstorm.md

 ## Summary

-1. You can use BS to exchange resources between your hand and the pile.
+1. You can use BS to exchange resources between your hand and the pile
-2. Don't fixate on specific lines, just remember general rules.
+2. Don't fixate on specific lines, just remember general rules